KnpLabs/DoctrineBehaviors/README.md

     }
 }
 ```
-The corresponding Category entity needs to `use ORMBehaviors\Translatable\Translatable;`
+The corresponding Category entity needs to implements `ORMBehaviors\Translatable\TranslatableInterface`
-and should only contain fields that you do not need to translate.
+and `use ORMBehaviors\Translatable\Translatable;` and should only contain fields that you do not need to translate.

 ``` php
 <?php